scottish-government-design-system/designsystem.gov.scot/patterns/accordion/example.main.md

             <label class="accordion-item__label" for="panel-2"><span class="visually-hidden">Show this section</span></label>
         </div>
         <div class="accordion-item__body">
             <p>Several windows are stacked on each other.
-All of them are "shaded", so only their captions are visible.
+All of them are <a href="https://en.wikipedia.org/wiki/WindowShade">"shaded"</a>, so only their captions are visible.
 If one of them is clicked, to make it active, it is "unshaded" or "maximized".
 Other windows in accordion are displaced around top or bottom edge.</p>
         </div>
     </div>